 What it means for FQHCs

-With IEHP covering ~1.6M Medi-Cal members, a countywide freeze reduces RUHS clinic capacity just as the July 1 UIS-PPS cut lands — shifting demand to independent Inland Empire FQHCs that get no matching county referral funding.
+With IEHP covering ~1.6M Medi-Cal members, a countywide freeze reduces RUHS clinic capacity while the signed budget moves major UIS/PPS exposure into a July 1, 2027 planning horizon — shifting demand to independent Inland Empire FQHCs that get no matching county referral funding.

 $3.3B proposed budget released June 3 amid a safety-net hiring freeze (Public Health + San Joaquin General Hospital); June 16 adoption; $50.9M-$76.9M H.R.
 1 exposure